 |Condition at Hatching:||Almost helpless, covered in tan down.
 Chicks can soon stand and move around, but parents must feed them for 3-4 weeks after hatching|

-Black Skimmers are not federally protected, but they are on several state lists, ranging from endangered in New Jersey to special concern in North Carolina and Florida.
-The North American Breeding Bird Survey estimates that populations significantly declined between 1966 and 2015.
-The species rates a 13 out of 20 on the Continental Concern Score, and is not on the 2016 State of North America's Birds' Watch List.
-The North American waterbird Conservation Plan estimates a North American population of 65,000-70,000 breeding birds, and list them as a Species of High Concern.
-The main threat to skimmers in modern times is development or other loss of their beach-nesting habitat, since they nest on exactly the kinds of beaches that people like to vacation on.
+Black Skimmers are in decline.
+The North American Breeding Bird Survey estimates that populations declined 4% per year between 1966 and 2015, indicating a cumulative loss of 87% of their population over that period.
+Black Skimmers rate a 14 out of 20 on the Continental Concern Score and is included in the Partners in Flight Yellow List for declining populations.
+The North American Waterbird Conservation Plan estimates the North American population at 65,000-70,000 breeding Black Skimmers and lists it as a Species of High Concern.
+The main threat to skimmers is development or other loss of their beach-nesting habitat, since they nest on the kinds of beaches that people like to vacation on.
 In addition to habitat loss, skimmer nests can be destroyed by roaming dogs and by vehicles that are allowed to drive on beaches.
-In the nineteenth century, a major cause of Black Skimmer declines was from hunting and the collecting of eggs.
-Egging used to be a commercial activity, and people reported colony sizes in terms of the number of bushels of eggs they would produce.
-Because Black Skimmers nest very close to the water's edge and feed from the water surface, they were among the species of greatest concern during the 2010 BP oil spill.
-By the end of that year, 263 Black Skimmers had been collected during the oil spill response.
-Back to top
+Storms and high tides can swamp eggs or nestlings.
+Projections of sea-level rise suggest further steep declines in Black Skimmer numbers during the current century without management interventions.
+Because Black Skimmers nest very close to the water’s edge and feed from the water surface, they were among the species of greatest concern during the 2010 Gulf oil spill.
+By the end of that year, 263 dead Black Skimmers had been collected during the oil spill response.

 Kushlan, J. A., M. J. Steinkamp, K. C. Parsons, J. Capp, M. A. Cruz, M. Coulter, I. Davidson, L. Dickson, N. Edelson, R. Elliott, R. M. Erwin, S. Hatch, S. Kress, R. Milko, S. Miller, K. Mills, R. Paul, R. Phillips, J. E. Saliva, W. Sydeman, J. Trapp, J. Wheeler and K. Wohl (2002).
 Waterbird conservation for the Americas: The North American waterbird conservation plan, version 1.
 Washington, DC, USA.